120 mm Krupp howitzer M1905

-The 120 mm Krupp howitzer M1905 was a howitzer used by Turkey, Japan and a few smaller armies including during World War I. After the Ottoman Empires entrance into World War I in 1914 on the side of the Central Powers, it realized that it needed to modernize its artillery.
-The Model 1905 was a "stock gun" from Krupp that could be supplied to customers from parts on hand, on short notice and with minor alterations to suit the customers' needs.
-The Model 1905 was a conventional artillery piece for its time, except for a lack of a Gun shield for the crew.
-The lack of a Gun shield was not a major liability, as most artillery quickly moved into concealed positions after the first few months of war.
+The 120 mm Krupp howitzer M1905 was a howitzer used by Turkey, Japan and a few smaller armies including during World War I. After the Ottoman Empire entered World War I in 1914 on the side of the Central Powers, it realized that it needed to modernize its artillery.
+The Model 1905 was a "stock gun" from Krupp that could be supplied from parts on hand on short notice, with minor alterations to suit customers' needs.
+The Model 1905 was a conventional artillery piece for its time, except for the lack of a gun shield to protect the crew.
+This was not a major liability, as most artillery quickly moved into concealed positions after the first few months of war.